Natural Six

 Natural Six is an actual play series set in the fictional world of Reliquiae where six video game industry professionals play Dungeons & Dragons.
+The group consists of American actor Doug Cockle, Northern Irish producer and writer Aoife Wilson, Welsh communications manager Hollie Bennett, and British actors Ben Starr, Alex Jordan, and Harry McEntire, with the latter serving as the primary Dungeon Master for the series.
 New episodes premiere weekly on YouTube, with story episodes alternating with Action Surge post-show episodes.
 Serving Cantrip, a Twitch hangout, is also held fortnightly.

 The series has also been performed live at PAX East and MCM Comic Con London after debuting at EGX 2023.

 History

 In June 2023, the cast came together to discuss playing Dungeons & Dragons in a London pub and "five bottles of rosé later..." decided they wanted to do so in front of a camera.
 Some of the group had met before, with the genesis of the idea to play having come when Alex Jordan and Ben Starr got to talking in the Side recording studio reception in London.
 Both were waiting to go into a booth and record for different video games.
-Alex recruited colleague Doug Cockle and Ben brought in Hollie Bennett, having met her a mutual friend's house-warming party, as well as Harry McEntire who had been recommended to him as a potential Dungeon Master by fellow actual play group Oxventure.
+Jordan recruited colleague Doug Cockle and Starr brought in Hollie Bennett, having met her a mutual friend's house-warming party, as well as Harry McEntire who had been recommended to him as a potential Dungeon Master by fellow actual play group Oxventure.

 In order to fund initial production the group announced a crowdfunding campaign on Kickstarter with a trailer on 9 October 2023.
 The campaign officially ran from 16 October to 15 November 2023.
 It received 907 backers, who contributed £67,932, surpassing the initial goal of £50,000 funding the first 10 episodes, plus the addition of miniatures and the podcast version.

 The campaign's launch day also featured a YouTube video where the cast rolled their characters.
 On 27 October 2023, they followed up with a pre-recorded Session Zero.
 As part of the pre-launch, the group hosted a live show at EGX on 13 October 2023, which served as a Session 0.5.

 Following the successful funding for the first 10 episodes a Natural Six Patreon has been introduced, with additional content available by subscription tier, as well as merchandise sales which debuted at MCM Comic Con x EGX 2024.
 The first online merchanise drop sold out in half an hour.